ivalab/GraspKpNet/README.md

 ### Demo video
 The demo video of all physical experiments are uploaded on the [Youtube](https://www.youtube.com/watch?v=Q8-Kr8Q9vC0).
 Please watch it if you are interested.

+### Detailed result for bin picking experiment
+For the purpose of saving space, results for each trial of bin picking experiment are moved to this [readme]() file.

 ## License
 GKNet is released under the MIT License (refer to the LICENSE file for details).
 Portions of the code are borrowed from [CenterNet](https://github.com/xingyizhou/CenterNet), [dla](https://github.com/ucbdrive/dla) (DLA network), [DCNv2](https://github.com/CharlesShang/DCNv2)(deformable convolutions).
 Please refer to the original License of these projects (See [Notice](https://github.com/ivalab/GKNet/blob/master/NOTICE)).